My little blog is making money! And not just a little bit, it’s making REAL money! I almost can’t believe it. Can it be sustained?

 As overjoyed as I was about making over $1k this month, I knew Prime Day was a once a year thing and I wasn’t going to make this much the following month.
 I wasn’t going to be able to sustain this level of income.
 I really needed to be thinking about my own products.

 So, what about making my own products?
 Honestly, I was SERIOUSLY hung up on products at this point.
 I’ve made next to nothing from products, and the revenue I did have for it was for some old random pattern I’d stuck up on Etsy before I got serious about my blog.
 My blog did NOT have a product at this point, and I was very gun shy about making one.
 Frankly, I was afraid to ask my wonderful people for money, because up to that point I’d given everything away for free (and really enjoyed doing that).

 I have no lessons to pass on for product creation this month, because I was well and truly stuck.
-This meant I was not progressing through Elite Blog Academy.
+This meant I was not progressing through my blogging course.
 I was at a dead stop on Unit 8 (product creation).
 At the time, I was afraid.
 In retrospect, I had nothing to fear… I just didn’t know it yet.

 And that’s it for this month!
 I hope this has inspired and educated you.